 \subsection{An Example Cross Power Spectrum}

-In Fig.~\ref{F:PS}, we show a set of example cross power spectra of a all-sky SPHEREx intensity map at 3 $\mu$m and SPHEREx spectroscopic catalog at $z=0.25$, $1$, and $3$, respectively.
+In Fig.~\ref{F:PS}, we show a set of example cross power spectra of an all-sky SPHEREx intensity map at 3 $\mu$m and SPHEREx spectroscopic catalog at $z=0.25$, $1$, and $3$, respectively.
 The cross power spectra are given by Eq.~\ref{E:Clx} with error bars estimated by Eq.~\ref{E:delta_Clx}.
-In the Poisson-noise regime, we expect high significance measurements of the cross power spectra at all three redshifts due to the large number of modes on small scales, while in the clustering regime, we expect significant detection at the lower two redshifts only.
+In the Poisson noise regime, we expect high-significance measurements of the cross power spectra at all three redshifts due to the large number of modes on small scales, while in the clustering regime, we expect significant detection at the lower two redshifts only.
 For the $z=3$ case, the low tracer number density gives a high galaxy Poisson noise level that reduces sensitivity on the cross power spectrum (see Sec.~\ref{S:error} for discussions).